joaomcteixeira/Tree-of-Life/README.md

 [![DOI](https://zenodo.org/badge/162114154.svg)](https://zenodo.org/badge/latestdoi/162114154) [![version](https://img.shields.io/static/v1.svg?label=version&message=1.1.2&color=green)](https://zenodo.org/badge/latestdoi/162114154)

 **Tree-of-Life** is a _Python-written_ and _stand-alone_ **library** that installs the Python dependencies, configures the _executable files_ and provides an updating interface for Python-based projects oriented for *non-developer* users.
-Reducing the task of installation and updating to simple *double-click* operations *(something that was so common in the past but which is becoming rare to find in most Scientific software)*.
+Reducing the task of installation and updating to simple *double-click* operations *(something that was so common in the past but which is becoming rare to find in most Scientific softwares today)*.

 As the name implies, it provides a _tree_ of routines that give _life_ to your project (inside user's computers) `:-)`.